 Your spouse will also need to complete both the State of Iowa Employer Group Retiree Program N and F Application and the Group MedicareBlue Rx PDP application.

-Coupled with the Group Plan F and Group Plan N programs is a Group MedicareBlue Rx plan.
+Coupled with the Group Program F and Group Program N programs is a Group MedicareBlue Rx plan.
 You have the option of two Group MedicareBlue Rx plans:

 - Group MedicareBlue Rx (Basic)

 There are two main differences between the Group MedicareBlue Rx Basic and the Group MedicareBlue Rx Plus plans: